yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-007_Search_With_Numeric_Values_To_Unauthenticated_Users.md

 ## ✅ Expected Result

-The system must execute the search and display a "No results found" message when no products are associated with numeric values
+The system must execute the search and display a "No results found" message